9 Secrets to Work Smarter and Improve Work Ethic

 “The pressure of being required to sit at your desk until a certain time creates a factory-like culture that ignores a few basic laws of idea generation and human nature: (1) When the brain is tired, it doesn't work well; (2) Idea generation happens on its own terms; (3) When you feel forced to execute beyond your capacity, you begin to hate what you are doing,” Adobe noted in its Behance platform research.

-Successful business leaders realize the best hires are smart and reliable.
+Successful business leaders realize the best team members are smart and reliable.
 An ideal candidate should go beyond simply checking the boxes of your job description.
 The best employees find creative solutions to challenging problems and are also forward-thinking.
 When interviewing or hiring, give preference to someone who is or has the potential to become an expert in their field and then stay out of their way.
+And for help with hiring qualified candidates for contract or contract-to-hire roles, consider partnering with experts.

 As the CEO and co-founder of Apple Inc., Steve Jobs explained that business leaders should let their employees do what they do best instead of micromanaging them.